YunoHost/package_check/README.md

 - `final_path_already_use`: *Not implemented yet...*

 ---
-The `package_check.sh` script accept 5 arguments in addition of package to be checked.
+The `package_check.sh` script accept 6 arguments in addition of package to be checked.
 - `--bash-mode`: The script will work without user intervention.
 	auto_remove value is ignored
 - `--no-lxc`: Not use virtualization with LXC container.
 All tests will perform directly on the hosts machine.
 - `--build-lxc`: Install  LXC and create the Debian Yunohost container if necessary.
 - `--force-install-ok`: Force success of installation, even if they fail.
 Allow to perform following tests even if installation fail.
+- `--branch=branch-name`: Check a branch of the repository instead of master.
+Allow to check a pull request.
 - `--help`: Display help.

 ---